manishv123/GSOC-L1/README.md

         - [x] Select 3 suitable organizations.
         - [x] Select 3 projects per organization.
         - [x] Read how to contribute for the selected organizations.
+ - ### Week 3
+     - [ ] Setup code on desktop for the project (Susi Server)[https://github.com/fossasia/susi_server] and make it run.
+     - [ ] Join mailing list and IRC channel for this project.
+     - [ ] Find an easy issue to solve.
+     - [ ] Discuss how to solve the issue with the community members and project heads.
+     - [ ] Find additional documentation of the project to understand it throughly.
+This includes internal architecture.